dave-reynolds-93/ci-project-1/README(NEW).md

 -   [Bootstrap 5.3.2](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, and also for styling.

--   I got the code for the navbar from the [Bootsrap Documentation:](https://getbootstrap.com/docs/4.1/components/navbar/)
+-   I got the code for the navbar from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/navbar/)

+-   I got the code for the 10 second refresh on the thank you page from my mentor.

+-   I got the code for the form on the contact.html page from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/forms/)

+-   I got the code for the video from [W3schools](https://www.w3schools.com/html/html5_video.asp)

 ### Content